nfeliccia/showcase_text_mining/README.md

-# showcase_text_mining
+# Text Mining Programming Showcase

-This is a showcase project for text mining.
+This project started out as the solution to a homework in the